 (Do not edit this paragraph...)

-The per-participant impact is to be estimated at long-term average local weather conditions at time of the RTO summer peak.
-Load research studies to support per-participant impacts must comply with the Guidelines for LDLC load research studies presented in PJM Manual 19: Load Forecasting & Analysis of this Manual.

 4.3.8 Determination of the UCAP Value of Load Management

 Prior to 2018/2019 Delivery Year, the Unforced Capacity (UCAP) value of a Load Management product is equal to the Nominated Value of that product multiplied by the Demand Resource Factor (DR Factor) and the Forecast Pool Requirement (FPR).
 Effective with the 2018/2019 Delivery Year, the unforced capacity (UCAP) value of a Load Management product is equal to the Nominated Value of that product multiplied by the Forecast Pool Requirement.